The Energy Regulation and Markets Review: Taiwan

 To build a 'nuclear-free home', the Tsai administration intended to reform the power sector and the whole electricity market structure through the Electricity Act 2017.3 The main goal of this regulatory reform is to ultimately phase out nuclear power, increase renewable energy in electricity generation and retailing, and examine the open market mechanism with the power sector reform.
-Following approval of the new Electricity Act by the Legislative Yuan, many foreign investors will be closely following these policy trends.
-For instance, manufacturers care about whether Taiwan is able to deliver a sufficient and stable electricity supply at reasonable prices.
-And other potential investors are evaluating new commercial opportunities in the procedures of power market liberalisation, generation of green energy and nuclear decommissioning.4
+Following approval of the new Electricity Act by the Legislative Yuan, many foreign investors have been closely following these policy trends.
+For instance, investors are evaluating new commercial opportunities in the procedures of power market liberalisation, generation of green energy and nuclear decommissioning.4

 In recent years, the authors and colleagues have been working closely with the Taiwanese government and two major state-owned energy giants – China Petroleum Corporation Taiwan (CPC Taiwan) and Taiwan Power Company (Taipower) – on a variety of significant projects.
 Therefore, this chapter presents observations on the latest regulatory and policy changes, electricity market reforms, energy trade (especially liquefied natural gas (LNG)), renewable energy development and relevant commercial opportunities.